 2. You should also update us on any significant extra-curricular accomplishments or awards that you have or will receive after our Restrictive Early Action process.
-The easiest way to do this is to email this information to either your regional admissions counselor and/or to email@example.com.
+The easiest way to do this is to upload additional materials via your applicant status portal or email your regional admissions counselor .

 3. You do not need to submit any additional letters of recommendation.
 We generally do not encourage letters of recommendation beyond the required academic teacher letter and optional counselor letter, which you submitted with your original application.
 Of course, if we do receive any additional letters submitted on your behalf, we will add them to your file.

 4. If Notre Dame is truly one of your first choice schools, you may also write a letter of desire explaining why you believe Notre Dame is the best school for you.
-You may send this letter directly to your regional admissions counselor and/or firstname.lastname@example.org so we can be sure to add it to your admissions file.
+You may send this letter directly to your regional admissions counselor and/or upload to your applicant status portal so we can be sure to add it to your admissions file.
 This letter of desire is a great opportunity to tell the admissions committee a little bit more about yourself and to explain why you would love to attend Notre Dame.